What Is Ozempic

 We’re unable to make any changes to our DNA or the genetic differences but there is strong belief by some that they can be altered over time through epigenetics influenced by environmental factors, nutrition, supplements like BrRad and stem cell treatments.

-Side Effects and Dangers of Ozempic
+Side Effects and Dangers

 Dangers of Ozempic: